AtomicSponge/wtengine/README.md

 ## Example

 Requires the library to be installed to build.
-Working on CMake!

-For now you can try building with:
 ```
 cd example
-sh build_example.sh
+cmake .
+make
 ```

 A compiled demo for Windows can be found in the [releases](https://github.com/wtfsystems/releases) repository.
+Binary data to play the demo is included.

 -----